klueders/Beyond-Chapter-VII/README.md

 ### Step 5 – `5_analyse_actor.ipynb`

-This step finally analyses the data annotated by the LLM.
+This step analyses the data annotated by the LLM.

 ### Step 6 - figures